Kansas Corn Next Generation Scholarship

 Students are selected through this application process by one Kansas Corn Growers Association Board member, one Kansas Corn Commissioner and one industry representative.

 No, your parents do not have to be members of KCGA.
-Students must purchase a student KCGA membership to be considered for the Kansas Corn Next Generation Scholarship.
+Applicants must either have a KCGA student membership (available here for $25), or have a parent/guardian with a current KCGA 3-year membership

 Yes, you can ask the same person to complete a reference form for both applications.
 However, they will need to complete separate forms for both the Kansas Corn Collegiate Academy & the Next Generation Scholarship.